-The Byzantine underground cistern (Yerebatan) is re-opened after restorations.
+The Byzantine underground cistern (Yerebatan), Blue Mosque, Maiden's Tower (Kizkulesi), Treasury at Topkapi Palace are re-opened after restorations.

 A 14th century castle from the Ottoman's first attempt to capture Istanbul, Anatolian Fortress is located on the Asian shore of the city at the narrowest point of the Bosphorus Strait.
 Sultan Yildirim Bayezit built this fortress in 1395 on the ruins of an old temple dedicated to Zeus.
 The fortress is much smaller (7.000 m2 - 1,7 acres) in size when you compare it with Rumelihisari on the European side of Istanbul.
 Its towers are about 25 meters (82 feet) high with 2-5 meters (7-16 feet) tickness.
 The fortress was also named "Güzelce Hisar" in some historical documents.
 Today, Anadolu Hisari is an open air museum but only outer walls can be visited, and the road passes just through it.